murdockcrc/murdockcrc.github.io/_posts/2020-03-13-globalization-fragility.markdown

 layout: post
 title: 'Deleveraging the supply chain and reducing the fragility of globalisation'
 date: '2020-03-13 00:00:00'
+summary: 'Through off-shoring, the relentless pursuit for profit has created an unacceptable amount of systemic risk in our societies'
 tags:
 - careers
 ---